Seravo/docs/_posts/2015-10-15-data-locations.md

 date: 2015-10-12 11:29:39
 order: 1
 published: true
-summary: "This page includes all default data paths for Seravo site.
+summary: "This page includes all default data paths for Seravo sites.
 This includes paths to log files and htdocs."
 ---

 ## Base installation

-Seravo uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as base installation for all sites.
-If you have any problems with the template please add [issue to Github](https://github.com/Seravo/wordpress/issues).
+Seravo uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as a base installation for all sites.
+If you have any problems with the template please add an [issue to Github](https://github.com/Seravo/wordpress/issues).

 ## Data locations

-All of your data is held under path: ```/data/```.
-During the updates of your site we will wipe away all unneccessary files and only preserve things in ```/data/``` directory.
-But don't worry because for example we have moved your home folder into ```/data/home/$USER/``` and made correct symlinks so you won't even notice it's elsewhere.
+All of your data is held under the path ```/data/```.
+During the updates of your site we will wipe away all unneccessary files and only preserve things in the ```/data/``` directory.
+No need to worry though, because we have moved your home folder into ```/data/home/$USER/```, for instance, and made correct symlinks so you won't even notice it's elsewhere.

 ### Web root (htdocs)
-Your content is served from: ```/data/wordpress/htdocs/```
+Your content is served from:```/data/wordpress/htdocs/```

 ### WordPress installation path